hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ## Configure firmware to make computer UEFI bootable

 Reboot your computer and immediately press the setup key (usually F1 or Escape).
-Here you should make sure under the 'Boot' section that Uefi boot is enabled.
+Here you should make sure under the 'Boot' section that UEFI boot is enabled.

 Also set the boot order in the firmware configuration to boot from USB, or find the key to load the boot menu when you reboot.
 Select your USB device, then the UEFI Arch entry (if it pops up).